vanyle/vanyle.github.io/src/posts/even-tinier-docker-containers.md

 We can take any base image, even a tiny one like alpine, and run `uv` to install Python and our requirements super quickly while minimizing other dependencies (as long as the `uv` binary we're fetching is linked statically using `muslc` for example).

-There are many useful standalone tools one can find inside Docker Image, but one i'd like to highlight is [UPX](https://upx.github.io/).
+There are many useful standalone tools one can find inside Docker images, but one i'd like to highlight is [UPX](https://upx.github.io/).
 UPX is an executable packer.
-It takes an executable, zips it and generates an auto-unzipping self-contained executable while shrinking the package size.
+It takes an executable, zips it and generates an auto-unzipping self-contained executable.
+You get an executable with the same features but a smaller size.

-While some people might consider to have a separate build stage to pack your executable with `upx`, you don't need to!
+While some people might consider having a separate build stage to pack their executable with `upx`, you don't need to!

 ```dockerfile
 # --- BUILD STAGE ---